pradyunuydarp/miniC/README.md

         Custom Syntax interpreter

 1. There are header files: interpreter.h, arithmetic.h, condition.h, print.h, and variable.h in
-    project/include
+   include

-2. There are source files: interpreter.c, arithmetic.c, condition.c, print.c, variable.c, and main.c in project/src
+2. There are source files: interpreter.c, arithmetic.c, condition.c, print.c, variable.c, and main.c in src

 3. The main.c is where you write C-- code, inside the code[] character array
+4. The output executable 'main' can be found in src/output

-4. This project as of now supports assignment, arithmetic, conditional(if/else conditions), and a printing format.
+5. This project as of now supports assignment, arithmetic, conditional(if/else conditions), and a printing format.

-5. You can have upto 15 alphabetic characters for your variable name
+6. You can have upto 15 alphabetic characters for your variable name

-6. This project also supports nested conditions
+7. This project also supports nested conditions

-7. You can use any kind of arithmetic/conditional expressions as a condition for if/else
+8. You can use any kind of arithmetic/conditional expressions as a condition for if/else

-8. The project is space-independent(like c)- except for the keywords
+9. The project is space-independent(like c)- except for the keywords

-9. There is no notion of variable scope- any variable declared anywhere above can be used anywhere below
+10. There is no notion of variable scope- any variable declared anywhere above can be used anywhere below

 NOTE: To do any kind of assignment(even after initialization) please specify the variable type (int)